Interstate 505 California

 Had this extension been constructed, potential corridors included possible connections with the southern terminus of Interstate 505, the SR 113 freeway near Davis, or a route along SR 84 toward Sacramento.
 However due to environmental concerns north of Antioch, costs of bridges spanning the San Joaquin and Sacramento Rivers, and political opposition, none of these proposals came to fruition.3 Caltrans eventually deleted portions of the project, including the extension north to Solano County, in 1993.2

 The rest of the proposed toll road remained in question, having been suspended due to political considerations.
-The project web site still shows a $600 million, 40 mile or more four-lane toll road winding northeast from I-680 near Sunol to SR 4 near Antioch.
+The project web site referenced a $600 million, 40 mile or more four-lane toll road winding northeast from I-680 near Sunol to SR 4 near Antioch.2

 North End – near Dunnigan, California